-• ensure that doctors who provide and oversee care continue to be safe;
+- ensure that doctors who provide and oversee care continue to be safe; - ensure that doctors are properly supported and managed in sustaining and, where necessary, raising their professional standards; - for the very small minority of doctors who fall short of the high professional standards expected, ensure that there are fair and effective local systems to identify them and ensure appropriate remedial, performance or regulatory action to safeguard patients; and

-- ensure that doctors are properly supported and managed in sustaining and, where necessary, raising their professional standards; - for the very small minority of doctors who fall short of the high professional standards expected, ensure that there are fair and effective local systems to identify them and ensure appropriate remedial, performance or regulatory action to safeguard patients; and - increase public and professional confidence in the regulation of doctors.
+• increase public and professional confidence in the regulation of doctors.

 The Medical Profession (Responsible Officers) Regulations 2010 and the Medical Profession (Responsible Officers) (Amendment) 2013 require each body designated under the regulations to appoint a responsible officer who must monitor and evaluate the fitness to practise of doctors.
 In particular this gives a responsible officer specific statutory duties relating to the identification, investigation and handling of concerns, monitoring of performance and conduct and in particular ensuring conditions or undertakings are in place, and addressing the concerns through the offering of appropriate support.
+The PAG and PLDP governance arrangements should be used to ensure that any issues of concern are appropriately addressed.
 The decision relating to the fitness to practise remains with the regulator, the GMC but is informed by the recommendation and information provided by the responsible officer.